alphagov/notifications-tech-docs/source/accessibility.html.md

 We last tested this website for accessibility issues in August 2024.
 We followed the guidance for each of [the success criteria added in WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/) and tested the website against them.

-We first tested this website for accessibility issues in August 2020.

-On that occassion, we used manual and automated tests to look for issues, following [guidance on testing for accessibility from the GOV.UK Service Manual](https://www.gov.uk/service-manual/helping-people-to-use-your-service/testing-for-accessibility).
+When we first tested this website for accessibility issues in August 2020, we used manual and automated tests to look for issues, following [guidance on testing for accessibility from the GOV.UK Service Manual](https://www.gov.uk/service-manual/helping-people-to-use-your-service/testing-for-accessibility).

 ## What we’re doing to improve accessibility